FuelLabs/fuel-indexer/docs/src/getting-started/starting-the-fuel-indexer.md

     fuel-indexer run [OPTIONS]

 OPTIONS:
-        --auth-enabled <auth-enabled>
+        --auth-enabled
-            Require users to authenticate for some operations. [default: false]
+            Require users to authenticate for some operations.

         --auth-strategy <AUTH_STRATEGY>
             Authentication scheme used.